 Gibe III’s name comes from the Omo affluent on which first two hydroelectric turbines, Gibe I and Gibe II, were completed in 2004 and 2010 respectively.
 All the structures were built by Italian company Salini Impregilo, currently involved in the construction of the Gibe IV or Koysha dam, as well as GERD.
 “Salini is basically the Ethiopian government’s operational arm with regards to hydroelectric development,” writes Emanuele Fantini of the IHE Delft Institute for Water Education in The Netherlands.

 My people have no idea about the dam, they’re saying God is punishing them.John Lomala, Dassanech tour guide

-The second Gibe was financed directly by the Italian Ministry of Foreign Affairs, a decision that “was met with a great deal of criticism and in light of which a study conducted by the country’s national development agency suggested that the government suspend financing of the successive dams,” Grandi explains.
-Controversial aspects were highlighted such as “the anomaly of granting Salini the contract through a direct negotiation” and “inadequacy of the environmental impact study”, as mentioned in a 2010 Italian parliamentary inquiry directed at the ministry.
+The second Gibe was financed directly by the Italian Ministry of Foreign Affairs, a decision that “was met with a great deal of criticism and in light of which a study conducted by the country’s national development agency suggested that the government suspend financing of successive dams,” Grandi explains.
+Controversial aspects were highlighted such as “the anomaly of granting Salini the contract through a direct negotiation” and “the inadequacy of the environmental impact study”, as mentioned in a 2010 Italian parliamentary inquiry into the ministry’s actions.

-Gibe III, funded by the Industrial and Commercial Bank of China with the contribution of the World Bank for the transmission lines, also came under fire due to the absence of an independent Environmental and Social Impact Assessment (ESIA).
+Gibe III, funded by the Industrial and Commercial Bank of China with the World Bank’s contribution for building the transmission lines, also came under fire due to the absence of an independent Environmental and Social Impact Assessment (ESIA).
 “It’s not true that it wasn’t carried out,” Grandi clarifies.
 “Simply, the government’s 2006 ESIA, updated in 2009, was conducted by Italian consulting firms,” therefore potentially close to Salini’s interests.